Annual Filing Season Program (AFSP)

-- FunCPE has provided CPE courses to IRS tax preparers, including EAs for over twelve years
+- FunCPE has been IRS approved to provide CPE courses to IRS tax preparers, including EAs for almost 20 years

-- Our current sponsorship is valid through December 31, 2016 (all CE Sponsor agreements have annual renewals).
-We will renew our sponsorship as soon as the renewal becomes available, for the following year.
+- Our current sponsorship is valid through December 31, 2021 (all CE Sponsor agreements have annual renewals).
+We renew our sponsorship as soon as the renewal becomes available, for the following year.

 - We automatically post your hours to your IRS PTIN account, when you provide your PTIN to us in your student profile (usually entered during your first registration)